Pathan-Shakath-Ali-Khan/demo/README.md

 # demo
 This is my first repository on GITHUB
 <br>
-Author = Shakath ali khan
+Author = Shakath ali khan  <br>
+college = Audisankara Institute of Technology